martxelo/kaggle-pg-nov-2021/README.md

 ```
 ---

 All the parameters have default values.
 You can use other parameters for training a model.
-For example, to train a model with three hidden layers with [10, 10, 10, 10, 10, 10, 10, 10] neurons and 'tanh' activation function run:
+For example, to train a model with eight hidden layers with [10, 10, 10, 10, 10, 10, 10, 10] neurons and 'tanh' activation function run:

 ```
 (kgl-env) user@laptop:~/kaggle-pg-nov-2021$ python app.py tf_nn --hidden_layer_sizes 10 10 10 10 10 10 10 10 --activation tanh